 In the above example, if the site's designer has not anticipated the case where the data is not a number, the site may enter an unexpected state and reveal information in an error message.

-- Search for directories making it possible to administer the site:
+They may try searching for directories that make it possible to administer the site:

 In a classic example, the user may be forced to gradually move back through the tree structure, particularly in the event that the resource is not accessible, for example:

-On vulnerable servers, attackers can simply move back through the path with several "../" type strings:
+On vulnerable servers, attackers can simply move back through the path with several ../

 Many dynamic sites pass the name of pages to be displayed as parameters in a form similar to the following:

-If no verifications are carried out, a hacker may modify the URL manually in order to request access to a site resource he does not have direct access to, for example:
+If no verifications are carried out, a hacker may modify the URL manually in order to request access to a site resource that they do not have direct access to, for example: